 2-way and Multi-way Light Circuits

 Generally Z-Wave switches and dimmers can easily be used in 2-way light circuits - these have one light circuit controlled by two (or more light) switches, such as a landing light that can be controlled from upstairs and downstairs.
 If you are looking to use a Z-Wave dimmer or switch module, you only need one module as this is a single circuit.
 Some other systems, such as LightwaveRF, need additional slave dimmers to be installed to work in a 2-way circuit.
 This is not the case for Z-Wave.
+More information about 2-way lighting is available in our Lighting Circuits Wiring guide.

 Components - what they do